AhmedTalat1/Islamic-Prayer-Times/README.md

 # 🕌 Prayer Times Web App

-**A simple and elegant web app that displays daily prayer times for selected cities using the [AlAdhan API](https://aladhan.com/).
+**A responsive web application that displays accurate daily prayer times for selected cities, using the AlAdhan API.

+[AlAdhan API](https://aladhan.com/).
 Built with HTML, CSS, and JavaScript.**

 ---